Predicting Time Pressure of Powered Two-Wheeler Riders for Proactive Safety Interventions: Results and Analysis

 \subsubsection{Overall Performance Comparison}

-The proposed MTPS model is benchmarked against eight diverse baseline models spanning traditional machine learning (DT, SVM, RF), deep learning (CNN, RNN), and state-of-the-art architectures (SHGN, TST, Informer).
+The proposed MTPS model is benchmarked against six diverse baseline models spanning traditional machine learning, deep learning, and state-of-the-art architectures (SHGN, TST, Informer).
 As shown in Table~\ref{tab:performance_comparison}, MTPS achieves SOTA performance across all metrics with 91.53\% accuracy and 98.93\% ROC AUC, alongside the lowest MAE (0.0928) and highest $R^{2}$ (0.8423).
 This consistent improved performance across fundamentally different architectural paradigms demonstrates the architectural robustness of MTPS beyond any single modeling approach.